someobserver/recurgence/math/10-simulation-architecture/index.md

 - $q \sim p$ denotes all nodes adjacent to $p$ in $G$,
 - The update incorporates both local field gradients and nonlocal recursive couplings.

+---

 #### **10.3.1 Specification of Initial and Boundary Conditions**

-To ensure well-posedness and interpretability, the following conditions are imposed:
+To maintain well-posedness and interpretability, the following conditions are imposed:

 - **Initial Conditions**:
   - Coherence: $C(p, 0) = C_0 \exp\left(-\frac{d(p, p_0)^2}{\sigma^2}\right)$, for a designated seed $p_0$,